sendgrid/docs/source/User_Guide/Marketing_Campaigns/drag_drop.md

 Spacer
 {% endanchor %}

-The spacer module contains no content, only background color and spacing attributes that can be edited in the style sidebar.
+The spacer module contains no content, only background color and spacing attributes that can be edited in the Style sidebar.
+Thus, the template is also very simple:

 <strong>Spacer example:</strong>